rcorre/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 _________

-The other way of handling bullet collisions we will be looking at, is raycasting.
+The other way of handling bullet collisions we will be looking at is raycasting.

 This method is extremely common in guns that have fast moving bullets that rarely change trajectory change over time.